Tau Pegasi

 Tau Pegasi (τ Pegasi, abbreviated Tau Peg, τ Peg), formally named Salm /'sɑːm/, is a magnitude 4.6 star 162 light years away in the constellation of Pegasus.
-With about twice the mass of the Sun and thirty times as luminous, tt is a δ Scuti variable star with its brightness changing by a few hundredths of a magnitude over about an hour.
+With about twice the mass of the Sun and thirty times as luminous, it is a δ Scuti variable star with its brightness changing by a few hundredths of a magnitude over about an hour.

 Nomenclature

 τ Pegasi (Latinised to Tau Pegasi) is the star's Bayer designation.

 The star bore the traditional names Salm, Kerb (or El Khereb) and Markab (often spelled Markeb), a name shared with Alpha Pegasi, k Puppis and Kappa Velorum.
 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN approved the name Salm (a homophone with the planet Samh) for this star and Markeb for the component Kappa Velorum A, both on 5 September 2017.
 Markab had previously been approved for Alpha Pegasi on 30 June 2016.
 All three are now so included in the List of IAU-approved Star Names.

 In Chinese, 離宮 (Lì Gōng), meaning Resting Palace, refers to an asterism consisting of Tau Pegasi, Lambda Pegasi, Mu Pegasi, Omicron Pegasi, Eta Pegasi and Nu Pegasi.
 Consequently, the Chinese name for Tau Pegasi itself is 離宮五 (Lì Gōng wǔ), "the Fifth Star of Resting Palace".